Why we Love It: surf, sand, and ocean views

 On those rare sunny days when the fog and wind have called it quits, locals know it's time to hit Baker Beach, a mile-long sandy shoreline in the southwest corner of the Presidio.

-In striking contrast to Ocean Beach, Baker Beach is the best game in town for a natural beach experience.
-Here we find amazing views of the iconic Golden Gate Bridge – it never gets old! – along with stunning vistas of the Pacific Ocean, the Marin Headlands, and Lands End.
+Baker Beach is the best game in town for a natural beach experience.
+You'll find amazing views of the Golden Gate Bridge – it never gets old! – along with stunning vistas of the Pacific Ocean, the Marin Headlands, and Lands End.
 Sure, the water's too cold and rough for swimming, but the beach is perfect for a barefoot stroll along the surf.

 If you're up for an adventure, take the Sand Ladder up to the California Coastal Trail, which connects to the rugged Batteries to Bluffs Trail and ultimately a more secluded Marshall's Beach where, rumor has it, some dare to go bare.
 Other trail connections are a short hike away.